humanbydefinition/p5.asciify/README.md

       sketch.createCanvas(sketch.windowWidth, sketch.windowHeight, sketch.WEBGL);
     };

-    // Setup function specific to the p5.asciify library, which is executed after the p5.js setup function sketch.setupAsciify = () => {
+    // Setup function specific to the p5.asciify library,
+    // which is executed automatically after the p5.js setup function is finished sketch.setupAsciify = () => {

       // Set the font size for all ASCII renderers of the library p5asciify.fontSize(finalOptions.fontSize);

       p5asciify.renderers().get("brightness").update({
         characters: " .,:;i1tfLCG08@", // ASCII characters used for rendering
-        invertMode: true, // Swap the ASCII character colors with it's cell background colors.
+        invertMode: true, // Swap the ASCII character colors with it's cell background colors });
-      });

     };

     sketch.draw = () => {